Paleo Asian Side Dishes – 3 simple and quick Asian-inspired Paleo vegetable sides that will become your favorite side dish recipes !

 Cut the front and tip-end of the celery and use a peeler to peel off the outer tough fibrous skin.
 Slice them to matchstick thin (about 3-inch length as instructed below).

 Give them a quick toss in hot boiling water and rinse in cold tap water.
 Add some simple seasonings and voila!
-Another wonderful Paleo Asian Side Dish is ready to go !
+Another wonderful Paleo Asian Side Dish is ready to go!

-5 from 1 vote
+5 from 8 votes

-Prep Time: 15 minutes
+Prep: 15 minutes

-Cook Time: 1 minute
+Cook: 1 minute

-Total Time: 16 minutes
+Total: 16 minutes

 Servings: 4 people